On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Gauss--Green formulas on sets of finite perimeter in spaces

+From this point onwards, we shall assume $(\X,d,\mu)$ to be a locally compact $\rcd$ space, unless otherwise stated.

-In this section we formally introduce the notion of interior and exterior distributional normal traces on the boundary of sets of finite perimeter (which may be in general different from those defined in Theorems \ref{gauss-geod} and \ref{thm:IBP_ext_reg}) for a divergence-measure field, in order to achieve the Gauss-Green and integration by parts formulas.
+In this section we formally introduce the notion of interior and exterior distributional normal traces on the boundary of sets of finite perimeter (which may be in general different from those defined in Theorems \ref{gauss-geod} and \ref{thm:IBP_ext_reg}) for a divergence--measure field, in order to achieve the Gauss--Green and integration by parts formulas.
+Following the Euclidean approach (see for instance \cite[Theorem 3.2]{comi2017locally}), we define these distributional normal traces as the densities of suitable pairings involving the given field and the characteristic function of the set with respect to the perimeter measure of the set itself.
 Even though in the general case these traces are not uniquely determined, since we do not have the uniqueness of the pairing term in the Leibniz rule (Theorem \ref{thm:Leibniz_DM_BV}), we shall also consider some additional assumptions which allow us to obtain a unique distributional normal trace.